knoxite/website/content/docs/storage-backends/content.md

 You have to replace the `http` / `https` protocol in the URL with `webdav` / `webdavs`.
 Authentication works via basic/digest auth.
-You have to create the target folder for the repository in Dropbox.
+You have to create the target folder for the repository on WebDAV.

 ```bash
 knoxite repo init -r webdavs://[user]:[password]@example.com/[path]